GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - **op_discovery_path:** Path to the OpenID Connect Provider's discovery document.
 For example, if it is `https://example.com/.well-known/openid-configuration` then the path is blank ` `.
 But if it is `https://example.com/oxauth/.well-known/openid-configuration` then the path is `/oxauth`

-- **post_logout_redirect_uri:** URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed
+- **logout_redirect_uris:** Provide the URLs supplied by the RP to request that the user be redirected to this location after a logout has been performed.

-- **redirect_uris:** Additional URLs that the OpenID Connect Provider (OP) will use to redirect the person to after successful authentication
+- **redirect_uris:** Provide the list of redirection URIs.
+The first URL is where the user will be redirected after successful authorization at the OpenID Connect Provider (OP).

 - **response_types:** JSON array containing a list of the OAuth 2.0 response_type values that the site is declaring that it will restrict itself to using